-Self Service Use Cases
+Self-Service Use Cases

-The same processes for which you would set up custom triggers are good candidates for setting up in Jamf Self Service.
+The same processes for which you would set up custom triggers are good candidates for setting up in Jamf Self-Service.
 Within the app store, utilities for administrators and users can be set up.
-Apps in Self Service are available to any Mac enrolled in Jamf (which would typically be all computers at a location).
+Apps in Self-Service are available to any Mac enrolled in Jamf (which would typically be all computers at a location).

 Different Use Cases for Custom Triggers and Jamf Self Service

-You can execute the same tasks with a custom trigger that you would with a Jamf Self Service app.
+You can execute the same tasks with a custom trigger that you would with a Jamf Self-Service app.
 The main distinction is the level of intrusion that would be safe to allow.

 Since you need to enter a command to execute a custom trigger, these should be reserved for the most potentially damaging activities.
-You want to avoid a user accidently clicking a button in Jamf Self Service that would have significant negative consequences on that machine.
+You want to avoid a user accidentally clicking a button in Jamf Self Service that would have significant negative consequences on that machine.

-When configuring Jamf Self Service, you can control which tiles are available to an end user to prevent a user from executing the wrong task.
+When configuring Jamf Self-Service, you can control which tiles are available to an end user to prevent a user from executing the wrong task.

 Customizing the Jamf Platform

-Companies that have deployed Apple devices can leverage custom triggers and Jamf Self Service to increase efficiency, provide greater value to users, and prevent future problems.
+Companies that have deployed Apple devices can leverage custom triggers and Jamf Self-Service to increase efficiency, provide greater value to users, and prevent future problems.